adamlocker/my-wee-blog/_posts/2020-06-05-guerrila-data-architecture.md

 From speaking to colleagues as well assemble the map, we discover that finance currently rely on the data from the order service to do the books, and that their only interaction with the payments service is to make payments to our delivery partner.

 The users tell us that they know the data in the two components are related but because of this they are struggling to reconcile some of our credit card charges.
-This seems like a fine place to add a relationship
+This seems like a fine place to add a relationship.

 ![Our ecosystem with relationships](/my-wee-blog/images/data-ecosystem/Step2-2.PNG)